Oceanic (unfinished ship): Legacy

-These two liners could not replace large ships like Majestic and Olympic and construction of a large liner remained on the agenda.
+These two intermediate liners could not replace large ships like Majestic and Olympic and construction of a large liner remained on the agenda.
 The Cunard Line also had to stop the construction of its own large liner because of the economic crisis.
 Neville Chamberlain, then Chancellor of the Exchequer, pushed the shipping companies White Star and Cunard to merge in 1934, with the promise to help them finish the liner.
 This is how the Cunard-White Star Limited was formed and construction of the was able to resume.
 In 1947 Cunard purchased White Star's interest, and by 1949 the company had dropped the White Star name and was renamed Cunard Line, which continued to operate Britannic and Georgic.
 In 1956, Georgic was sold for scrap, leaving Britannic as the last liner of the White Star Line in service.
 In 1960, Cunard sold the Britannic for scrap, removing the last traces of the Oceanic.